babashka/babashka/README.md

 ## Rationale

 If you're a bash expert, you probably don't need this.
-But for those of us who can use a bit of Clojure in their shell scripts, it may be useful.
+But for those of us who scan use a bit of Clojure in their shell scripts, it may be useful.

 Properties: